Philosophy

 image of a blue couch with pillows on a patterned rug wtih a coffee table and images of landscapes on the wall with a window in daytime

 I received my doctorate in clinical psychology from the PGSP-Stanford Psy.D.
 Consortium and my master’s degree in experimental psychology from Wake Forest University.
-Prior to my graduate training in psychology, I received both a BA in English Literature and a B.S. in Psychobiology at UCLA.
+Prior to my graduate training in psychology, I received both a BA in English Literature and a B.S. in Psychobiology from UCLA.

 I have experience conducting brief and long-term psychotherapy and psychological assessment in academic medical centers, Veteran's Affairs medical centers, community mental health, and college counseling settings.

-I also have formal educational training in both literature and classical music performance, having completed graduate work at the San Francisco Conservatory of Music.
+I also have formal educational training in both literature and classical music performance, having completed full-time graduate work at the San Francisco Conservatory of Music.
 I have sung professionally in in the San Francisco Symphony Chorus and continue to sing with groups around the Bay Area.
 My background in literature and music deeply inform my work as a psychologist.

 Fluent in Bengali and the daughter of immigrants from India, I am fascinated by language, culture, and historical forces that shape the self.